 That’s why, together with solid CAR requirements, making sure that there are also good liquidity management rules and no under-weighting of risky assets in CAR calculations (an often-forgotten issue) and with other solid macro-prudential measures, and good bank resolution systems, measures such as those proposed in the March 2017 post, aimed at better addressing the issue of disaster risk should be enough.
 It is more a matter of fine-tuning and creating the incentives not to forget that disaster risk is real and must be addressed and that in some countries, or regions, remaining with low levels of insurance coverage is highly imprudent, to say the least.

-Of course, if capital levels of FIs are rather low in countries heavily exposed to natural hazards, unlike the two countries given as an example, their Authorities should feel somewhat concerned; and even in those countries with high CAR levels, there is always room for improvement in the road to substantially reducing the risk of FIs’ rescues in case of a large disaster (supervision at the micro level, taking into account regional specificities, and DRM and DRFI techniques which make easier a speedy recovery in such a scenario, for example); even the most advanced countries have still some homework ahead in this field.
+Of course, if capital levels of FIs are rather low in countries heavily exposed to natural hazards, unlike the two countries given as an example, their Authorities should feel somewhat concerned; in some cases, increasing capital requirements, whether at a national, or a regional level, or for individual FIs, may be neeeded anyway.
+And even in those countries with high CAR levels, there is always room for improvement in the road to substantially reducing the risk of FIs’ rescues in case of a large disaster (supervision at the micro level, taking into account regional specificities, and DRM and DRFI techniques which make easier a speedy recovery in such a scenario, for example); even the most advanced countries have still some homework ahead in this field.

 For many countries, even those with solid CAR regulations and practices, the issue of better integrating DRM into FIs practices and into macro-prudential regulation and supervision remains urgent.
 One cannot rely only on luck (like a strong hurricane changing its path as we have just seen in Florida).
 I hereby remind the link to the previous March 2017 post so that you can get the full picture of these proposals.